unselles/Toaster-Arena-Docs/docs/adding-content/weapons/weapon-data.md

+### Settings > Shooting > Vehicle
+* **UsePhysicalFireDirection:** Instead of using camera related traces, this weapon will use math to combine camera and barell traces to ensure that the weapon can be fired from barells while matching camera rotations.
+* **VehicleWeaponRotationSpeed:** Simulated rotational speed of this vehicle weapon (The physical cannon of vehicles will use this to drive the animation) (Smaller values = Faster).
+* **VehicleWeaponMaxPitch:** Maximun pitch rotation of this weapon (How up can this cannon look to).
+* **VehicleWeaponMinPitch:** Minimun pitch rotation of this weapon (How down can this cannon look to).

 ### Settings > Shooting
 * **Fire_delay:** Delay in seconds that this weapon takes per shot.
 * **Ray_lenght:** Hitscan ray length when shooting.